RKY Camp: Summer camping

 Summer camping is split into four twelve-day sessions.
 Five summer programs are offered each session: one-week youth camp (ages 7–11), youth camp (ages 7–12), senior camp (ages 13–15), leaders-in-training or LIT (ages 15–16), and counsellors-in-training or CIT (ages 16–17).
 Campers are placed into cabins of the same age group, each cabin maintaining a 5:1 camper-staff ratio, usually with 10 campers and two staff.
 Every cabin participates in an out trip, the length of which is based on their age group.
 One-week youth campers go on an overnight trip conducted on site, youth campers go on an overnight trip on one of the islands on Eagle Lake, while senior campers, LITs, and CITs go on out trip for multiple nights, conducted in Frontenac Provincial Park or Algonquin Provincial Park.

 Campers may choose their activities, participate in core programming area activities, and participate in camp wide games.
 There are seven core programming areas: Swimming, Boating, Adventure, Nature, Arts and Crafts, Campcraft, and Music.
 Each camper may choose two program areas, which they attend every day.
 In addition to daily program areas, campers have a chance to develop their skills and explore the other program areas during Free-Choice Times, cabin group activities, interest groups, and "Learn-How-To's".

 Outdoor centre

 RKY Camp runs a year-long outdoor centre including "school group bookings, outdoor education, leadership development, environmental education, curriculum-based learning, custom programs, family camps, women's weekends, retreats/rentals, March Break camp, PA Day camp, weddings, and out trips and guiding".
 The RKY Camp Outdoor Centre offers similar programming as in the summer season, but also offers season-specific activities, such as snowshoeing, cross-country skiing, tobogganing, and ice fishing.

 Duke of Edinburgh's Award

-RKY Camp, in collaboration with the Ontario chapter of the Duke of Edinburgh's Award, leads many canoeing, hiking, or winter camping trips for people ages 14–25.
-Participants working on their Bronze, Silver, or Gold award can work on their practice and adventurous journey and learn many relevant and mandatory skills.
-The trips are led by RKY Camp's experienced and qualified outdoor educators.
+RKY Camp, in collaboration with the Ontario chapter of The Duke of Edinburgh's Award, organizes canoeing, hiking, and winter camping trips for participants aged 14 to 25.
+Participants completing the Bronze, Silver, or Gold levels of the award can use these trips toward their practice and adventurous journeys while developing the skills required for the program.
+The trips are led by RKY Camp's outdoor educators.